-Also missing in Racial Formation is a substantial discussion of US society's still-dominant racial hierarchy, running from dominant white-skinned Americans at the bottom.
+Also missing in Racial Formation is a substantial discussion of US society's still-dominant racial hierarchy, running from dominant white-skinned Americans at the top to dominated darker-skinned Americans at the bottom.
 Throughout their major book Omi and Winant ([67]) use the word 'hierarchy' only once in regard to US racial issues, and then in passing.
 Most importantly, nowhere do they substantially and critically dissect the historical and contemporary development of the persisting structural reality of US society's racial group order.
 They do not provide the necessary discussion of the continuing, dominant and substantial white material interests and advantages over against the racial group interests and disadvantages of people of colour, as reflected in this hierarchical system of oppression.
 Systemic racism analysts accept the key point that for centuries this imposed hierarchy, one that structures social institutions, has been routinely perpetuated by a broad societal reproduction process that generates recurring patterns of oppression, including a divisive, racialized, social relationship between oppressed and oppressors.
 Whites as individuals and as a group are strong stakeholders in a centuries-old oppressive hierarchical structure of opportunities, wealth and privileges.
-Because of the systemic colour line, it is part of the historical and structural reality of being positioned as 'white' to be part of the oppressor, privileged class.
-It is also part of the reality of being positioned as 'not white' to negotiate and resist white oppression (Ladner [59]; Staples [81]).
+Because of the systemic colour line, it is part of the historical and structural reality of being positioned as 'not white' to negotiate and resist white oppression (Ladner [59]; Staples [81]).